 FBI Warns Of 'Grave Concerns' About 'Accuracy' Of GOP Snooping Memo

-The FBI says it has "grave concerns" about the "accuracy" of the much-discussed Republican memo that alleges it and the Justice Department abused their surveillance authorities.
+The FBI clashed with the White House on Wednesday over the much-discussed Republican memo that alleges it abused its surveillance powers.
+The bureau said it has "grave concerns" about the "accuracy" of the document that the president supports making public.

-The bureau issued a rare two-paragraph statement undercutting the position taken by President Trump and his top aides that the memo, which the House Intelligence Committee has authorized for release, should be made public soon.
+The FBI issued a rare, two-paragraph statement undercutting the position taken by President Trump and his top aides that the memo, which the House Intelligence Committee has voted to release, should be disclosed to the public soon.

 "With regard to the House Intelligence Committee's memorandum, the FBI was provided a limited opportunity to review this memo the day before the committee voted to release it," the FBI said.
 "As expressed during our initial review, we have grave concerns about material omissions of fact that fundamentally impact the memo's accuracy."

-The FBI statement appeared amid a bitter political fight over the memo, which was drawn up by Intelligence Committee chairman Devin Nunes of California and the panel's Republican staff.
-Nunes and other GOP allies of President Trump say the memo makes the case about an epic scandal inside federal law enforcement.
+The FBI statement appeared amid a bitter political fight over the memo, which was drawn up by committee Chairman Devin Nunes of California and the panel's Republican staff.
+Nunes and other GOP allies of Trump say the memo makes the case about an epic scandal inside federal law enforcement.

+The Justice Department has already said that releasing the memo would be "extraordinarily reckless" and could hurt national security or ongoing investigations.

+Nunes, a Trump ally who served on the president's transition team, responded to the FBI with a fiery statement of his own.

+Nunes accused the FBI leaving out important information in its presentations to Congress and the courts.
+And he invited the bureau to make public all the information it has on "these abuses."

+"It's clear that top officials used unverified information in a court document to fuel a counter-intelligence investigation during an American political campaign," Nunes said.
+"Once the truth gets out, we can begin taking steps to ensure our intelligence agencies and courts are never misused like this again."

-Democrats, on the other hand, say the four-page document is misleading and part of an effort to undermine the bureau and Justice Department special counsel Robert Mueller.
+Democrats say the four-page document is misleading and part of an effort to undermine the bureau and Justice Department special counsel Robert Mueller.
 His office is investigating possible coordination between the Trump campaign and Russia's attack on the 2016 election.

+The committee's top Democrat, Adam Schiff, said in a Washington Post op-ed that the memo also paves the way for the possible firing of Mueller or the man overseeing the probe, Deputy Attorney General Rod Rosenstein.
+Thatt would allow the White House to replace Rosenstein with someone willing to shut down the investigation.

 The intelligence committee voted along party lines on Monday to release the memo to the public.
-The White House says it's currently reviewing the document, and the president said last night said that the chances of it being released are "100 percent."
+The White House says it is currently reviewing the document, and the president said last night said that the chances of its being released are "100 percent."

 For now, the memo remains classified.
 Lawmakers who have read it say it alleges the FBI and Justice Department gave scurrilous or incomplete evidence to the Foreign Intelligence Surveillance Court in order to surveil people in the Trump camp.